The 2026 'Portfolio Stack': Why Your Bio Link Is Now Your Career Command Center

 Anatomy of a 2026 Career Command Center

-So, what does this evolved bio link page actually contain?
-It’s built on layers that go far beyond "Link 1, Link 2, Link 3."
+What does this evolved bio link contain?
+It's built on layers beyond "Link 1, Link 2, Link 3."

 1. The Dynamic Headline & Bio